Leo-Simpson/c-lasso/examples/COMBO_data/COMBO_README.txt

 GeneraPhylo.csv		p x 7 matrix of bacterial phylogenic identity
 			OTU_i ’Domain','Phylum','Class','Order','Family','Genus'
-GeneraCounts.csv	p x n matrix of Genera (OTU counts)
+GeneraCounts.csv	p x n matrix of Genera counts

 The folder `filtered_data` is the data used in the Shi et al. study and contains: